francois-gm/go-kabk/go4-2021-2022-thesis-assignment/09-css-layout/README.md

 - `grid-area`: used to reference to areas set on the parent with *grid-template-area*.
 - `justify-self`, `align-self`, `place-self`: justification and/or alignment within a cell (start, end, center, stretch).

-Learn everything about grid with examples through the (link: https://css-tricks.com/snippets/css/complete-guide-grid/ text: Complete Guide to Grid target: _blank), on *css-tricks.com*
+Learn everything about grid with examples through the [Complete Guide to Grid target](https://css-tricks.com/snippets/css/complete-guide-grid/), on *css-tricks.com*

-Ressource: use the (link: https://grid.layoutit.com text: CSS Grid Generator target: _blank), on grid.layoutit.com
+Ressource: use the [CSS Grid Generator](https://grid.layoutit.com), on grid.layoutit.com